deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 "Besides that," he continued "We have no idea if that's just in the short-term.
 The long-term effects of Crue-D applied topically in a targeted and safe fashion, we are assured, are nil. *Nothing* is known about the long-term consequences of keeping the human body indefinitely soaked in the original Cruezzir."

 He cleared his throat.
 "The only remaining thing that *could* be a risk factor would be nutrition.
 You'll be packing on muscle and bone mass at such an incredible rate that your diets will have to be strictly controlled down to the last milligram and calorie.
 Every snack, every meal.
 You won't even be able to grab a burger without planning and training ramp-down, and if done incorrectly you might find yourself suffering from malnutrition.
 At the very least it would be a wasted opportunity.
-At worst, well…"
+At worst, well..."

 This was met with thoughtful silence.
 Reed let them mull it over for a moment, then spoke again.